 This post contains affiliate links.
 Click here to see my full disclosure policy.

-NO Can Furniture Painting
+NO Can Painting

-The best thing to do is pour a small amount of the furniture paint into a clean container and paint from that container.
+The best thing to do is pour a small amount of the paint into a clean container and paint from that container.
 Do not pour out too much paint, it is best to continually pour small amounts into your working container.
 This allows you to stir the paint as you go and not be left with a bunch of extra paint that needs to be poured back into the original paint container.

-Straining Furniture Paint
+Straining Paint

 Once your paint can have been used, always make sure to strain the paint before using it again.
+Watch this quick video on how to strain your paint.
 You can also see the amount of debris this saves from going onto my painted furniture.

-Furniture Paint Containers
+Paint Containers

 Some of your existing paint cans can be hard to close as they may have dried on paint or rusted lids.
 These FIFO squeezable containers are the bomb for storing paint.
-No more dealing with rusted paint lids.

 Make sure you strain the paint as mentioned above as you transfer the opened paint to these containers.
 The other great bonus about these containers, it forces you to use a separate container to paint from.
 Just make sure you place a label on the FIFO container to list the paint brand and color.